2B: No Evictions Without Representation

 How many evictions occurred w/i the City of Boulder in 2018?
 2019?
 2020 to date?

-Jeanine asked over 3 years ago
+Jeanine asked about 4 years ago

 Sorry, but these cases are filed in district court, not Boulder Municipal Court, so the City of Boulder has no data on the number of evictions.